Fixing our heat and transport to meet renewable targets

 For homeowners, replacing a heating system is costly.
 Improving the energy efficiency of a property, for example through loft insulation or triple glazing, could quickly increase renewables’ contribution to heat generation, simply by reducing the total demand.

 It’s important to build new properties to the best possible standards, which is why the government’s decision to scrap its Zero Carbon Homes policy was hugely disappointing.
-Whilst insulating existing homes helps, it does seem that the UK will be condemned to another generation of poorly insulated homes.
+Whilst insulating existing homes

 Using a decarbonised electricity supply to heat homes is also essential.
 The infrastructure is already in place meaning a national switch to electric heating would be relatively simple.